 Kevin Spacey apologises after being accused of sexual advance on 14-year-old actor

-Star Trek actor Anthony Rapp claimed he was left traumatised after Spacey lay on top of him during evening at actor’s apartment 31 years ago
+Star Trek actor Anthony Rapp claimed he was left traumatised after Spacey lay on top of him at actor’s apartment 31 years ago

 Actor Anthony Rapp accused Kevin Spacey of a sexual advance in 1986 when Spacey was 26 and Rapp only 14, according the Buzzfeed.
 Photograph: Robyn Beck/AFP/Getty Images